Aaron Miri, MBA, CHCIO

 Chief Information Officer, Information Technology

-Aaron Miri is the chief information officer for Dell Medical School and UT Health Austin.
-He brings more than a decade of health care experience driving growth and innovation, leading both provider and commercial health care enterprises and providing thought leadership and close collaboration with state and federal representatives.
+Aaron Miri, MBA, CHCIO, is the chief information officer for Dell Medical School and UT Health Austin.
+Miri brings more than 15 years of health care experience driving growth and innovation, leading both provider and commercial health care enterprises and providing thought leadership and close collaboration with state and federal representatives.
 As CIO, Miri is passionate about humanizing technology by collaborating with clinicians, technology partners and business champions to truly transform health care delivery for consumers, patients and providers.

-In 2018, Miri was congressionally appointed by Senator Chuck Schumer to the Health and Human Services (HHS), federal Health IT Advisory Committee, established under the 21st Century Cures Act.
-He was federally appointed by HHS Secretary Sylvia Burwell to serve on the HHS Health IT Policy Committee established under the American Recovery and Reinvestment Act of 2009.
-Miri is the prior chair of the Health Care Information and Management Systems Society (HIMSS) National Public Policy Committee and serves as an expert adviser to the United States Senate Committee on Health, Education, Labor and Pensions and to other congressional panels engaged in numerous Health IT policy topics.
+In 2016, the Obama administration appointed Miri to serve on the Health IT Policy Committee established under the American Recovery and Reinvestment Act of 2009.
+Miri is the prior chair of the HIMSS National Public Policy Committee and serves as an expert adviser to the United States Senate Committee on Health, Education, Labor and Pensions and to other congressional panels engaged in numerous health IT policy topics.
+Miri also serves as an adviser to the National Academy of Medicine on the topics of health care privacy, security and data.

-Miri received his Master of Business Administration, with honors, from the University of Dallas and his Bachelor of Science in management information systems from the University of Texas at Arlington.
-He is a certified health care chief information officer through the College of Health Care Information Management Executives, a distinguished fellow with the Health Information Management Systems Society and he is a project management professional with the Project Management Institute.
-Miri was previously recognized as a 2015 and 2016 CIOs to Know by Beckers Hospital Review and was honored with the 2016 Computerworld Premier 100 Technology Leaders award and 2017 Texas Health IT Leadership Award.
+Miri received his MBA with distinction from the University of Dallas, and his Bachelor of Science in management information systems from the University of Texas at Arlington.
+Miri is a Certified Healthcare Chief Information Officer through the College of Healthcare Information Management Executives, a distinguished fellow with the Health Information Management Systems Society and a Project Management Professional with the Project Management Institute.

 Health Information Management Systems Society